shadysherifsayed/blog/readme.md

   1. First step is to install all dependencies needed, use `composer install` command to install all needed dependencies from `composer.json`

-  2. The main database name is `mumm_blog`, if you want to change it open `.env` file, and modify it with your DB credintials
+  2. The main database name is `mumm_blog`, if you want to change it open `.env` file, and modify it with your DB credentials
  ```sh
 // Change those lines
 DB_CONNECTION=mysql